forestgrape/people_interactions/jurisprudence/sanctions.md

 ## Opinion on Principles
-> * As in most justice systems, here a causal and direct connection is considered as necessary to sanction an entity.
+> * Here a causal and direct connection is considered as necessary to sanction an entity, as it is the practice in most domestic justice systems.
 > * Sanctioning entities with the goal they pressurize others is not supported here.
-> * Openness of diplomatic is considered crucial i.e. sanctions hindering diplomatic channels are not supported here.
+> * Openness of diplomatic is considered crucial i.e. sanctions hindering diplomatic channels are not supported here. // Such sanctions may even be taken/abused with the goal to prevent communication and peace talks.
 > * The effect of sanctions on 3rd parties is ideally minimized unless consulted and agreed first (usually only possibly friendly actors).
 > * Reversibility i.e. not lasting effects once the sanctions are lifted, at least for sanctions taken ad hoc for coercion/motivation. // Sanctions targeting complex supply or support chains can be hard to reverse.
 For sanctions targeting [military] capabilities, this is possibly hard to avoid or is even a purpose.